Please note that the MCFEA is not accepting applications between October 2017 - October 2018.

 If you wish to apply for funding from the MCFEA, please refer to the MCFEA Objectives and Grant-making Policy, set out below.

 Providing your project or organisation fits with one or more of the objectives, please complete the application form at the following link.
-The current application period runs from 5th October 2016 through to 31st March 2017.
-All applicants will be notified of the outcome of their application by the end of August 2017.

 Please note that the MCFEA does not make grants to individuals, neither does it make grants for religious, political or lobbying purposes.
 It does not support any organization that discriminates on the basis of race, colour, creed, sex, sexual orientation, marital status or handicap, and only makes direct grants and donations to charitable or non-profit organizations or academic institutions.

 The MCFEA's activities are in essence confined to Europe and Africa.
 For projects focussing on North or South America, please visit the Mitsubishi Corporation Foundation for the Americas (MCFA) website.
 For Asia and Oceania, please visit the Corporate Citizenship section of the Mitsubishi Corporation website.

 Objectives of the MCFEA

 The principal objectives of the Mitsubishi Fund for Europe and Africa are:

 - To conserve and protect, for the benefit of the public, the environment as a whole and its animal, forest and plant life in particular and to educate the public in natural history and ecology and the importance of conservation of the environment;

 To advance the education of the public and, in particular, but without prejudice to the generality of the foregoing: